sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/checks.md

 Sensu also supports deduplicated check execution when configured with the `round_robin` check attribute.
 For checks with `round_robin` set to `true`, Sensu executes the check once per interval, cycling through the available agents alphabetically according to agent name.

-For example, for three agents configured with the `system` subscription (agents A, B, and C), a check configured with the `system` subscription and `round_robin` set to `true` results in one monitoring event per interval, with the agent creating the event following the pattern A -> B -> C -> A -> B -> C for the first six intervals.
+For example, for three agents configured with the `system` subscription (agents A, B, and C), a check configured with the `system` subscription and `round_robin` set to `true` results in one observability event per interval, with the agent creating the event following the pattern A -> B -> C -> A -> B -> C for the first six intervals.

 <img alt="Round robin check diagram" src="/images/round-robin.png">
 <!-- Diagram source: https://www.lucidchart.com/documents/edit/41787f16-3457-49d9-9135-efc69b0e2b50 -->